jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

-We now have a 75% chance to Block, this is an easy take.
-Shield can’t benefit you if it doesn’t Block so we want to boost this at every opportunity.
+We now have a 75% chance to block, this is an easy take.
+A Shield can’t benefit you if it doesn’t block so we want to boost this at every opportunity.

 ### Staggering Block